kteich88/ruby_basics/Syllabus.md

 When a student finishes this course they should:
 * Know the basics of programming and how to solve problems programatically
 * Be competent with Ruby as a language and specific features to it ie enumerables
-* Have a exellent grasp of OOP and testing
+* Have a excellent grasp of OOP and testing
-* Know about Files and serialisation and how to work with them
+* Know about Files and serialization and how to work with them
 * Know how to model software with OOP and know the best practices with general software and OOP design

 ---
-# Propsed Syllabus
+# Proposed Syllabus

 ## Section: Programming Fundamentals